ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     source set-sp.sh
     ```

-1. In the SSH session to the Azure VM, run the following to download into the current directory the Azure Resource Manager template and the corresponding parameters file you will use for provisioning of the single-node SAP HANA lab environment:
+1. In the SSH session to the Azure VM, run the following to download into the current directory the Azure Resource Manager template and the corresponding parameters file you will use for provisioning of the SAP HANA lab environment:

     ```sh
     <!-- curl https://github.com/microsoft/MCW-SAP-HANA-on-Azure/tree/master/Hands-on%20lab/labfiles/sap-hana/templates/template-ha1.json  --output ./deploy/template_samples/template-ha1.json -->